jepiqueau/jeep-sqlite/readme.md

 ## Notes

+ - Release 2.3.8 ->>
+    - add support for RETURNING in sqlite statement

  - Release 2.3.2 ->>
     - add property `pickText` to customize the pick button text.
     - add property `saveText` to customize the save button text.